 The Centralized Intake Department is the entry point for Community Residence, Intensive Apartment Program, and Single Room Occupancy (SRO).
 Mental health diagnosis is required for most CNYS housing programs and Single Point of Access (SPOA) form required for all programs.
 SPOA must be completed and received by CID prior to scheduling an appointment.
 Intakes may be done off-site to meet consumer needs.
 Download SPOA and fax to CID at (315) 214-3205.

-Supported Housing Programs assist individuals with a mental health diagnosis or dual diagnosis (MH/SA) to obtain independent apartment living within the community by providing individualized levels of support based on consumer need.
-Supports include assistance with housing set up, communication with landlords, financial sources, and treatment teams.
-Consumers are not subject to outside program attendance or length of stay requirements.
+Supportive Housing Programs assist individuals with a serious psychiatric disability and OMH high priority status to obtain independent apartment living within the community by providing individualized levels of support based on client need.
+Supports include assistance with housing set up, and communication with property owners, financial sources, and treatment teams.
+Participants are encouraged to engage with outpatient treatment and wellness self-management.

-Supported Housing I: Assists adults with a mental health diagnosis in obtaining secure housing within the community and provides supportive services as needed.
+Supported Housing I: Assists adults who have a serious psychiatric disability to obtain housing within the community; provides ongoing supportive services as needed.
 Apply through Onondaga Adult SPOA team.

-Supported Housing II: Designed to transition consumers from long-term care at state psychiatric facilities.
-Referrals open to state facilities only.
+Supported Housing II: Designed to transition clients from long-term care at state psychiatric facilities.
+Referrals open to OMH psychiatric facilities only.

-Housing First: Works in conjunction with ACT team to provide housing.
-Referrals open to ACT team only.
+Supportive Housing First: Works in conjunction with ACT team to provide housing.
+Referrals open to ACT team only, via Adult SPOA team.

-Recovery Permanent Supported Housing Programs (RPSHP/RPSHP II): Assists adults with a mental health diagnosis locate housing within the community.
-Both programs provide case management as needed and requires a transition from homelessness as defined by U.S. Department of Housing and Urban Development (HUD).
+Recovery Permanent Supported Housing Programs (RPSHP): Assists adults with a documented disability in locating housing within the community.
+Program provides case management as needed and requires a transition from homelessness as defined by U.S. Department of Housing and Urban Development (HUD).
 Apply through the Housing and Homelessness Coalition’s Coordinated Entry List/HMIS.

-Long-term housing for adults with serious and persistent mental illness or Axis I diagnosis.
+Long-term, dormitory-style housing for adults who meet the criteria for OMH serious mental illness (SMI).
 Residences staffed 24/7 with secure reception areas.
-On-site staff provides services including medication self-administration assistance, crisis intervention, skills coaching to build activities for daily living, person-centered recovery opportunities, and social and recreational opportunities.
-Meals and snacks provided in dining rooms as well as access to cooking facilities.
-Laundry rooms, computer /library rooms, TV lounges, and game rooms available.
-Consumers encouraged to further independent living skills and may transition to less supportive housing, but no limit exists for length of stay.
-Residents eligible for SSI Level II Benefits.
-SPOA required.
-Access through Centralized Intake Department (CID).
+On-site staff provides services including medication self-administration assistance, crisis intervention, skills coaching to build activities for daily living, person-centered recovery opportunities, and social and recreational events.
+Meals and snacks provided, if desired.
+Laundry rooms, TV lounges, and game rooms available.
+Participants are encouraged to build independent living skills and may transition to less supportive housing, but no limit exists for length of stay.
+Candidates should be eligible for SSI Level II Benefits to pay residence fees.

 Support services for homeless adults with Axis 1 diagnosis of substance use disorder and/or mental health disorder.
 Case managers work with program participants to develop Individualized Service Plans with goals of reaching self-sufficiency within 2 years.
 Weekly contact and bi-weekly home visits by case manager to assist with linking to community supports.